 Who has Mind Maps?

-They all have mind maps that they use to move.
+Everyone has mind maps that they use to get around.
 Imagine your neighborhood, for example.
-You probably have a clear map in your mind of where you live that allows you to navigate to the closest coffee shop, friend's house, workplace, and more without the help of technology or physical maps.
+You probably have a clear map in your mind of where you live that allows you to navigate to the nearest coffee shop, a friend’s house, their workplace, and more without the help of technology or physical maps.
 Thus, you use mind maps to plan almost all activities and routes to travel.

 The average person has large mind maps to tell them where towns, states, and countries are positioned and smaller maps to navigate areas like their kitchen.
 Every time you imagine how to get somewhere or what a place looks like, you use a mind map, often without even thinking about it.
 Behavioral geographers study this type of mapping to help them understand how humans move.

-Behaviorism is a division of psychology that analyzes human and / or animal behavior.
+Behaviorism is a division of psychology that analyzes human and/or animal behavior.
 This science assumes that all behavior is a response to environmental stimuli and studies these connections.
 Similarly, behavioral geographers seek to understand how landscape, in particular, influences and is influenced by behavior.
-The way in which people build, change and interact with the real world through mind maps are all research topics for this growing field of study.
+The way people build, change, and interact with the real world through mind maps are all research topics for this growing field of study.

 Mind Maps reflect our understanding of geography